 RC Airplane World flight school

-Following on from lesson 7, this rc flight school page will get you flying your plane gently around the sky, and getting used to how it responds to your stick inputs.
+Following on from lesson 7, this rc flight school page will get you flying your rc plane gently around the sky, and getting used to how it responds to your stick inputs.

-The first thing you might notice when flying your rc airplane is that you're nervous, your heart is thumping and your hands feel shaky - this is completely normal!
+The first thing you might notice when flying your rc plane is that you're nervous, your heart is thumping and your hands feel shaky - this is completely normal!
 I've been flying radio control planes for a few decades now and I still get the shakes now and again.
 It's all part of the fun and exhilaration of the hobby, but I'm not sure of the precise explanation; I guess it's the fear of crashing that causes the adrenalin rush inside!

-The important thing is to not let your pounding heart and shaking hands get the better of you; stay calm, relaxed and focused on the job in hand - flying your plane!
+The important thing is to not let your pounding heart and shaking hands get the better of you; stay calm, relaxed and focused on the job in hand - flying your rc plane!

 Take things slow.

 Once you've taken off (or hand launched) your plane, climb out to a safe height.
 But before the plane gets too far away you need to turn it one way or the other.
 Which direction you turn depends largely on where you're flying, but you need to turn it towards open space and well away from any obstacles (trees, posts, pylons...).